 Write down your questions so you remember to ask them during your visits.

-Ask your primary healthcare provider if you may return to work after your procedure.
+- Ask your healthcare provider if you can return to work after your procedure.
 If you do go back to work, rest or sit as much as possible.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.